-Prior to joining Carter Ledyard, Jeremy was a Senior Fellow and Supervising Attorney for a law clinic at NYU School of Law, where he supervised teams of NYU law students advising nonprofits and for-profit social enterprises.
+Prior to joining Carter Ledyard, Jeremy was a Senior Fellow and Supervising Attorney for a law clinic at NYU School of Law, where he supervised teams of law students advising nonprofits and for-profit social enterprises.
 His work included advising an NYU affiliate on establishing the first charitable bail fund serving indigent defendants in Manhattan.

 Earlier in his career, Jeremy was a Senior Associate in the Securities practice at Milbank LLP, where he represented investment banks, governments, and corporations in domestic and international securities transactions.
 He regularly worked on bond offerings issued or guaranteed by governmental entities, including advising Export Development Canada on its issuance of one of the first SEC-registered “green bonds” to finance environmental remediation initiatives, and advising airlines and underwriters on the issuance of U.S. government guaranteed bonds to finance the purchase of Boeing aircraft.
-Jeremy’s nonprofit clients appreciate his deep knowledge of finance, investment, and contract principles as they address their own financial needs and build organizational capabilities to better fulfill their missions and serve their constituencies.
+Jeremy’s nonprofit clients appreciate his deep knowledge of finance, investment, and contract principles as they address their own financial needs and build organizational capabilities to better fulfill their missions.